Shaine198/Shaine198/README.md

 ## 👩 I'm currently taking up the course of Information System under CICT at WVSU Main.

-## 🌱 I’m currently learning GitHub, DartPad app, Technopreneurship, Data Enterprise architechture and more.
+## 🌱 I’m currently learning GitHub, DartPad app, Technopreneurship, Data Enterprise architecture and more.

 ## 🤔 I’m looking for help with my classmates and instructors.